Hyperspectral Unmixing via Deep Autoencoder Networks for a Generalized Linear-Mixture/Nonlinear-Fluctuation Model: Proposed Approach

 \subsection{Encoder}

-In this work, a regular deep network is designed as the encoder with its structure reported in the upper-part of Table~\ref{Tab.network_structure}.
+In this work, a regular deep network is designed as the encoder with a useful specific structure reported in the upper-part of Table~\ref{Tab.network_structure}.
 No specific constraints are imposed on the encoder in order to fully use the capacity of the network and reduce the information loss.
 The number of units of the input layer is the same as the number of spectral bands $B$, and the number of units of the last layer is the number of endmembers $R$.
+Note that the number of endmembers $R$ is assumed priorly known in our work.
 The four fully connected layers gradually narrow down from the input layer of dimension $B$ to deep layers until reaching the size $R$.
-Except for the last hidden layer, the first three layers adopt the same activation functions $\phi$.
-Among several possibilities such as Sigmoid, ReLU, and Leaky ReLU (LReLU), LReLU is preferred in this work.
+Except for the last hidden layer, the first three layers adopt the same activation functions $\phi$, such as Sigmoid, ReLU, and Leaky ReLU (LReLU).
+ReLU is one of the most notable activation function in modern deep learning systems, and the LReLU is considered an improved version as it has nonzero gradient for all inputs.
+We have conducted extensive experiments to validate the enhanced performance of LReLU.
+Hence, LReLU is preferred in this work.
 The relation between the input and the output of layer $i$ of the encoder is given by

 where $\mathbf{h}^{(i-1)}$ and $\mathbf{h}^{(i)}$ represent the outputs of the previous layer and the current layer respectively, $\mathbf{U}^{(i)}$ and $\mathbf{b}^{(i)}$ are the weight matrix and the bias vector of the current layer.